Catharine Sedgwick: Career

 A little later, the Brothers Harper conceived the idea of publishing a collection of tales by several well-known authors, and applied to Sedgwick to become one of the contributors.
 She complied, and two volumes were published in 1832, with the title of Tales of the Glauber Spa.
 Sedgwick's contribution was a tale of the times of Charlemagne, titled "Le Bossu", in which she skillfully availed herself of the elements of the picturesque to be found in the customs of that warlike age, and the court of that monarch.
 Then came The Linwoods, or Sixty Years Since in America, in 1835.
 In 1836, she commenced writing in a new vein, giving a series of illustrations of common life, called The Poor Rich Man, and the Rich Poor Man.
 These were followed, in 1837, by Live and Let Live, and afterwards by Means and Ends, a Love Token for Children, and Stories for Young Persons.
+She also published tales in The Token annual gift book around this time.

-In 1839, Miss Sedgwick went to Europe, and while there, wrote Letters from Abroad to Kindred at Home.
+In 1839, Sedgwick went to Europe, and while there, wrote Letters from Abroad to Kindred at Home.
 These were collected after her return and published in two volumes.
 She also wrote a Life of Lucretia M. Davidson, and contributed numerous articles to the Annuals and the Magazines.
 Some of her publications were prepared expressly for children and young persons.
 The Boy of Mount Rhigi, published in 1848, was one of a series of tales projected for the purpose of diffusing sentiments of goodness among the young.
 The titles of some of her other small volumes are Facts and Fancies, Beatitudes and Pleasant Sundays, Morals of Manners, Wilton Harvey, Home, Louisa and her Cousins, and Lessons without Books.
 In her final novel, Married or Single (1857), she put forth the bold idea that women should not marry if it meant they would lose their self-respect (but she married off her heroine).